ellisztamas/faps/README.md

 ## To do

-- Upload code and data files to support FAPS publication
+- Upload code and data files to support FAPS publication to IST repository
+- Check file paths in these files.
 - Revise user guides
 - Upload to Pypi
 - Include installation notes for PyPi